Pitch pipe: Usage

 Some pitch pipes are intended for tuning string instruments, and only provide reeds for notes appropriate to a particular instrument.
 Chromatic pitch pipes are favored by a cappella singers and timpanists.
 Chromatic pipes most often provide thirteen pitches, each a half step above the previous.
 By providing all of the notes of a single octave, a singer can start in any key called for in Western music.
 Different pipes are available for bass and treble voices due to variations in vocal range.
 Most male and female performers prefer to use F-F pipes and C-C pipes, respectively.
-However, it is particularly notable that the Men's pipe in F is pitched higher than the Women's C pipe.
+However, it is particularly notable that the men's pipe in F is pitched higher than the women's C pipe.
 Pipes in other keys are available, but are much more rare.

 The singers' normal use of the pipe is to play the initial key note or tonic of the piece to be sung.
 Less frequently the pipe will be used to play the first sung note of the song, especially where the song begins in unison or with a solo.

-In Ethnomusicology, recording a short beep with pitch pipe in ethnographic recordings can be used in playback to determine the playback speed of the Gramophone record or Phonograph cylinder.
+In ethnomusicology, recording a short beep with a pitch pipe in ethnographic recordings can be used in playback to determine the playback speed of the gramophone record or phonograph cylinder.

 Problems

-The brass reeds in common pitchpipes are subject to work hardening with use, so they gradually change pitch.
+The brass reeds in common pitch pipes are subject to work hardening with use, so they gradually change pitch.
 Because of this, replacement reed plates are sold.
-Carried in a pocket, a pipe will occasionally pick up small bits of lint which works its way into the narrow space around a reed.
+Carried in a pocket, a pipe will occasionally pick up small bits of lint which work their way into the narrow space around a reed.
 This usually requires disassembly of the pipe in order to clean the lint off the reed.
-To avoid this eventuality many users will use a small holster to carry the pipe.
+To avoid this eventuality, many users will use a small holster to carry the pipe.